Concurrent Diplomas - Section contents

 Auditions are required for many Diploma in Music subjects, which run before each semester.

-Students enrolled in Bachelor of Arts, Biomedicine, Commerce, Design, Music and Science (unless majoring in Computing and Software Systems or Informatics) are eligible to apply.
+- Students enrolled in Bachelor of Arts, Biomedicine, Commerce, Design, Music and Science are eligible to apply.

 Can I cross-credit between qualifications?

 You may be able to cross-credit some of your subjects between your bachelor degree and diploma.
 Cross-crediting is not possible if you are enrolled in a graduate degree (e.g. Masters) and a concurrent diploma.

 Start your concurrent diploma early in your degree to avoid visa complications.
 You cannot complete your primary degree before you enrol into your concurrent diploma.

 A Confirmation of Enrolment (CoE) cannot be issued for your diploma to extend your student visa.
 If you are offered a place in a concurrent diploma, your CoE for your degree can only be extended for your concurrent diploma if you have a subject remaining in your bachelor degree.

 Your student visa study load for your primary degree must be maintained until the concurrent diploma is completed.
 Student visa holders are permitted to take Leave of Absence from their concurrent diploma only.
 You are not eligible to take Leave of Absence from your degree if you wish to remain enrolled in your concurrent diploma in any study period.